glycerine/greenpack/README.md

 As of v0.520.0, adding `-sql mariadb` to the usual go generate annoation, e.g.
-`//go:generate greenpack -sql mariadb` will cause greenpack to generate SQL stubs for writing to, and reading from, MariaDB.
+`//go:generate greenpack -sql mariadb` will cause greenpack to generate SQL methods for writing to, and reading from, MariaDB.
 See https://github.com/glycerine/greenpack/blob/master/testdata/_sqldemo_gen.go
 for an example of the generated code.